 Your Chapter 13 bankruptcy is over when you have fulfilled the specific requirements given by the court.
 You must finish paying off your debts by the stipulated deadline.
 Once you complete the repayment plan, the bankruptcy trustee will submit the final repayment distribution report to the court.

-Consult with a qualified attorney to better understand bankruptcy protection options and your available legal options.
+Consult a qualified attorney to understand bankruptcy protection options and your available legal options.